Since its founding in 2004, Facebook has grown to be a massive force in advertising, media, and our culture.

-I use Facebook to drive over 200,000 monthly visitors to my website.
+I use Facebook as a marketing channel to drive over 200,000 monthly visitors to my website or blog.

-With billions of daily users, the site is clearly still an effective tool for driving followers or fans to your website.
+With billions of daily users, Facebook marketing is clearly still an effective way of driving followers or fans to your website.

 So, how do you increase your Facebook fans and the number of likes on your Facebook?

-Well, you could buy fans by using Facebook’s ad platform to promote your page through a like ad.
+Well, you could buy fans by using Facebook’s advertising platform to promote your page through a like ad.

-However, not all those purchased fans will be your ideal target audience.
+However, not all those purchased fans will be your ideal target audience for your sales funnel.